Best office chairs for gaming in 2025: The top seats for work and gaming that I've tried and tested

 Essentially: don't worry about all those levers and knobs on the other chairs; this one will magically work out what your butt and back need, no problem.
 Our skepticism didn't last long, though, because sitting is believing when it comes to the OM5.

 There are plenty of manual adjustments possible, but all of the magic happens around your back and hip.
-As you lean back and apply pressure, the seat pan shifts forward while the backrest reclines in response, articulating smoothly thanks to wheels on runners that function much like the ones in desk draw sliders.
+As you lean back and apply pressure, the seat pan shifts forward while the backrest reclines in response, articulating smoothly thanks to wheels on runners that function much like the ones in desk drawer sliders.

-It takes a little getting used to but transitioning from upright work mode to relaxing while playing or watching swiftly becomes a cinch.
+It takes a little getting used to, but transitioning from upright work mode to relaxing while playing or watching swiftly becomes a cinch.
 If you want comfort and can't be bothered with levers and adjustments, the OM5 is one of our favorites.
 It gives you high-end quality and comfort at a mid-range price.

 Best office chair for gaming aesthetics